durrantlab/autogrow4/tutorial/TUTORIAL.md

       - Do not use `srun` or `mpirun` for the production run. cpu/job distribution is handled internally.
 Using `srun` or `mpirun` can cause errors with the `mpi4py` universe.
-2. MPI: When running AutoGrow4 in mpi mode using SLURM, one should:
+2. MPI: When running AutoGrow4 in **MPI mode** using SLURM, one should:
-    1. 1st run the `cache_prerun` option on a single processor. `srun -n 1 python RunAutogrow.py -c`
+    1. 1st run the `cache_prerun` option on a single processor. `srun -n 1
+       python RunAutogrow.py -c`
        - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the prerun to a single processor thus preventing errors caused by race conditions when creating pycache files.
     2. Then run the simulation as intended.
-        - `mpirun -n num_processors python -m mpi4py RunAutogrow.py -j custom_parameters.json`
+        - `mpirun -n num_processors python -m mpi4py RunAutogrow.py -j
+          custom_parameters.json`
         - Make sure to provide the `-m mpi4py` before `RunAutoGrow.py`.
 This tells python how to handle Exceptions.

 ## Accessory Scripts